lordjoo/laramodular/README.md

 # LaraModular
-Is a simple and lightweight package to create modular Laravel applications, basically it's a modules scaffold generator with a simple and lightweigh service provider to register the modules.
+A library to enable modular design into your Laravel application, It's also integerate seamlessly with <a href="http://filamentphp.com/">Filament</a> for the Admin panel

 ## Requirements
 - Laravel >= 5.5